Camelid TB Support & Research Group

 Welcome to the TB in Alpacas & Llamas Website

-The advice and information on this website is given in good faith.
+No images, data or any part of this website may be used for commercial purposes.
+Advice and information on this website is given in good faith.
 It is essential that you consult your Vet and/or AHO before making any decisions on diagnosis or treatment of your animals.
 We make every effort to keep official documentation up to date but where guidance is given on official policies, please bear in mind they may have changed so you MUST check and confirm current policy and procedures with DEFRA/AH.
 Advice and updates will be posted as and when information becomes available to us.

-Do you live in a high risk area?
-Click here
+a high bTB risk area?

 Pre movement testing is available -